I invited friends for bbq and I wanted to prepare beef ribs. I went to a grocery store but the butcher started asking me too many questions.

 Luckily for me, he had time to explain that there are various types of beef ribs and that I have to select the right one for the meal I want to prepare.

-Following that experience, I’ve done a ton of research over the course of few months to make this guide so you can select the ones that will work for you.
+Following that experience, I’ve done a ton of research over a few months to make this guide so you can select the ones that will work for you.
 Let’s dive in.

 What are Beef Ribs?

-All these make them ideal for low and slow cooking or for grilling on BBQ.
+All these make them ideal for low and slow cooking or grilling ribs on BBQ.

-Apart from their specific flavor, beef ribs also have a high nutritional value .
+Apart from their specific flavor, back ribs also have a high nutritional value .

 Their meat contains many essential amino acids, fats, minerals, and vitamins like vitamins B, E, and B12, linoleic acid, and omega-3 fatty acids.

 This makes beef ribs a favorite choice for those who care about their health.
-There are many types of beef ribs and methods that butchers are using to make different cuts.
+There are many types of ribs and methods that butchers are using to make different cuts, like a prime rib.